-Some of Liz’s favorite things in life are lifting heavy weights and drinking good wine.
-Today is her birthday and I’m sure she’ll be doing both today!
+Some of Liz’s favorite things in life are weightlifting and drinking good wine.
+Today is her birthday and I’m sure she’ll be doing both!

 Why did you join Northglenn Health and Fitness?